jakobharder/anno1800-jakobs-mods/mods/addon-pescatarians/README.md

 - Increased Library range in exchange for higher maintenance
 - Reduced timber cost of level 1 residence to 4
+- Increased number of residents before need warning is shown

 ### 2.0.3